Set up a company using our checklist

 Intellectual Property (often just called IP) refers to creations of the mind, including:

-Sometimes the most important asset of a business lies in its intellectual property, so it’s important to ensure it is protected.
-For example, innovative products will often rely on a patent to prevent them from being copied and sold by other companies.
+Sometimes, the most important asset of a business lies in its intellectual property, so it’s important to ensure it is protected.
+For example, innovative products often rely on patents to prevent others from copying and selling them.

 11. Employment law